 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.60% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, the citizens of Hot Springs rank slightly lower than the national average.
-14.93% of adults 25 and older in Hot Springs have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Hot Springs are slightly less educated than the national average of 21.84% for the average city or town: 14.93% of adults in Hot Springs have a bachelor's degree or advanced degree

 The per capita income in Hot Springs in 2022 was $20,113, which is low income relative to Montana and the nation.
 This equates to an annual income of $80,452 for a family of four.